Color Guide

 Water hydrants

-Bridge roof, wingcab roof, officers mess roof, elevator gear house roof atop second class entrance aft on Boat Deck, concrete bases under ventilators, top of electric crane bases
+Bridge roof, wingcab roof, officers mess roof, roof over engineers smoke room, elevator gear house roof atop second class entrance aft on Boat Deck, roof over kennels, concrete bases under ventilators, top of electric crane bases

 Top of boiler casings (rectangular area under funnels), top of tank room, top of turbine engine casing